Estimated reading time: 12 minutes

 You’ll also want to consider term and critical life insurance if you don’t already have that.

-There are many factors to consider with finances, and many people miss all the simple stuff and pay the price.
+There are many factors to consider when dealing with finances, and many people miss all the simple stuff and pay the price.

 Ask yourself many questions about your budget and find the answers if you don’t have them.